 Combine the flour, baking powder and salt and set aside.

 Now start checking on it after the 30 minute mark, that’s around when the cake should be done ( a toothpick inserted in the center comes out clean) if you are using an 8 inch pan.
-Since I used a 6 inch, it took me about 12 minutes longer.
+With a 6 inch, it takes 12-15 minutes longer.

 Once the cake is out let it cool in the pan for ten minutes then flip and plate and let it cool to room temperature.
 While this is happening you can make the frosting.

-Frosting: Whip the butter till fluffy, then add the powdered sugar gradually and at low speed till incorporated and finally add in your coffee mix, vanilla, and salt.
+Whip the butter till fluffy, then add the powdered sugar gradually and at low speed till incorporated and finally add in your coffee mix, vanilla, and salt.
 Beat well.
-My butter wasn’t well whipped enough so my frosting ‘curdled’ but then a few minutes more of beating restored it to a creamy luscious state.
-Taste the frosting and adjust it for sweetness and/or ‘coffee-ness’ according to your preference.

 Frost the cake once it has cooled to room temperature.
 I found that it stayed best at room temperature, but if you are in a warmer climate then feel free to refrigerate it tightly covered.